Toyota Land Cruiser FJ60/FJ62 Market Analysis — August 2026

 Auction Market Dynamics

-The auction outcomes reveal a sell-through rate of 68.9%, indicating that a majority of vehicles sold successfully.
-The median price for sold vehicles stands at $31,000, while the median high bid is significantly lower at $21,250.
-This gap suggests that sellers may have unrealistic expectations, as buyers are willing to bid lower than the asking prices.
-The presence of 149 unsold vehicles indicates potential overpricing or lack of demand at certain price points.
+The sell-through rate stands at 68.9%, indicating a relatively healthy auction environment, although there are signs of seller optimism.
+The median price for sold vehicles is $31,000, while the median high bid is significantly lower at $21,500.
+This gap suggests that sellers may have unrealistic expectations, as buyers are willing to pay less than what sellers are asking.
+The ratio of sold to unsold vehicles, with 868 sold and 152 unsold, further emphasizes the need for sellers to adjust their price expectations.

 Configuration Value Guide